 Mr. Fournier started his teaching career in the fall of 2002.
 He has been teaching mathematics at Douglass School since he began.
-In 2014, he moved into the position of Technology Resource Teacher for the school.
+In 2014, he moved into the position of Technology Resource Teacher for the school which is now known as an Instructional Facilitator of Technology.
 His journey started at Herndon High School in Herndon, VA.
 He played football, soccer, and wrestled during his four years there.
 Mr. Fournier graduated in 1993.

 Mr. Fournier then went on to graduate from Shepherd University, which is located in Shepherdstown, West Virginia, in 1998 with a Bachelor of Science degree in Mathematics and a minor in Secondary Education.
 While at Shepherd University, he received state honors all four years he played varsity soccer for the school, was an active member of the student government association SGA, and president of the inter-fraternity council IFC.